leKg1/react-invoice-generator/README.md

 - (GK) SmartContract which I clicked should have a different row color

 ### Avion DB
+- (GK) Authentification with Moralis must be replaced with a standard Metamask authentification
 - (GK) Bug "I should not see the same contracts as you see"
 - (NK) write avion db version
 - (GK) add a search form to contract list - ()